ima2132/Tech-Blog/README.md

 `npm run seed`

-You can then start the application by running the command `npm start`.
+You can then start TechTalks by running the command `npm start`.

 * Alternatively, you can use the deployed website by clicking on this link: